robburley/OP-pricing-task-/README.md

 - Venues [venues]
   - A simple object to use as a context for the purchase to arrive at a price.
 - Pricing Option [pricing_options]
+  - Contains the base price, a name and a type.
 - Pricing Modifier [pricing_modifiers]
+  - A type (which determines how it should be processed/applied) and an array of settings for these stored as json.
+  - You may wish to modify this part of the schema to better suit your implementation.
+  - Conditions (e.g. age) and the effect on the price (e.g. multiply) are combined here.
 - Pricing Option Pricing Modifier (Pivot) [pricing_options_pricing_modifiers]
+  - A pivot that links many modifiers to one pricing option.

 ### Setup